eucalyptus/euca-demo/doc/setup-poc8-manual.md

 ### Test Inter-Component Connectivity

 This section has not yet been confirmed for accuracy.
-Running this won't hurt, but there may be additonal ports we should add to ensure complete interconnectivity testing.
+Running this is fine, but there may be additonal ports we should add to ensure complete interconnectivity testing.

 1. (MW): Verify Connectivity